talon-one/talon_one.js/docs/ManagementApi.md

 ## getAudiences

-> InlineResponse20020 getAudiences(opts)
+> InlineResponse20022 getAudiences(opts)

 List audiences

-Get All audiences created in the account.
+Get all audiences created in the account.
+To create an audience, use [Create audience](https://docs.talon.one/integration-api#tag/Audiences/operation/createAudienceV2).

 ### Example